Table of Contents

 1. Visa Requirements

-International students from non-EU countries need to apply for a German student visa before travelling.
-After arriving, you must register your address and apply for a residence permit at the local Foreigners’ Office.
+International college students from non-EU locations want to apply for a German student visa before migrating.
+After arriving, you must register your address and apply for residence permit on the local Foreigners’ Office.
+Make sure you have all essential files prepared—university admission letter, blocked account proof, medical insurance, passport, and passport-sized images.

 2. Accommodation Tips